 Aruba is a constituent country of the Netherlands, and its small but lively capital city, Oranjestad, contains colorful Dutch Colonial buildings.
 Beguiling beaches and fine dining can be found here, but also adventure.
 Snorkeling, windsurfing, and diving are popular pastimes.
 Aruba is considered a prime spot for exploring the ocean, and divers come here to see such fascinating shipwrecks as the SS Antilla, a German ship that was scuttled in 1940 and is one of the largest wrecks in the Caribbean.
 If you’re traveling with cash, note that although the island currency is the Aruban florin, you don’t need to exchange U.S. dollars here.
 American currency is widely accepted in Aruba, although you may receive change in florins.

-When is the best time to stay in a vacation rental in Aruba?
+The best time to stay in a vacation rental in Aruba

 There really isn’t a bad time to stay in an Aruba vacation rental.
 With some of the lowest rainfall of any of the Caribbean islands, and reliably warm and sunny weather, it’s a balmy paradise year round.
 The accommodating weather means there’s a steady lineup of outdoor entertainment.
 The Aruba Soul Beach Music Festival, on Labor Day weekend, brings a lineup of musicians, comedians, and beach fetes, and in the fall visitors arrive for the Caribbean Sea Jazz Festival, one of the island’s largest events.
 But the marquee festival is Carnival, which takes up the whole month of February with revelry, musical performances, and parades featuring people in wonderfully elaborate costumes.